AdaCore/gnatstudio/docs/users_guide/extending.rst

   $ gps --load=python:hello_world.py

-If would want the plug-in to be loaded everytime you launch GPS without having to specify it on the command line, you should copy hello_world.py to your `$HOME/.gps/plug-ins/` directory or `%USERPROFILE%\\.gps\\` under Windows.
+If would want the plug-in to be loaded every time you launch GPS without having to specify it on the command line, you should copy hello_world.py to your `$HOME/.gps/plug-ins/` directory or `%USERPROFILE%\\.gps\\` under Windows.